Firm profile for Global 2021

 This content is provided by Klasko Immigration Law Partners, LLP.

 Number of partners: 6

-Languages: Arabic, Dutch, French, German, Gujarati, Gujrati, Hindi, Italian, Japanese, Mandarin, Mandarin, Portuguese, Russian, Shanghainese, Sindhi, Spanish, Turkish, Ukrainian
+Languages: Arabic, French, German, Gujarati, Hindi, Italian, Japanese, Malayalam, Mandarin, Shanghainese, Portuguese, Romanian, Russian, Sindhi, Spanish, Swahili, Swedish, Turkish, Ukrainian

 Klasko Immigration Law Partners (KILP) provides creative solutions to complex immigration problems.
 The firm has a reputation for finding a path to clients’ immigration goals especially when other firms and lawyers have said there is no way forward.
 The KILP team assists employers to administer complex corporate immigration programs to meet their talent needs; assists investors and entrepreneurs in creating EB-5 Regional Centers and investment-based immigration projects; and assists individuals in demonstrating their qualifications for immigration benefits limited to the exceptional and extraordinary.
 KILP also assists clients with establishing immigration compliance programs and defends clients in immigration-related fine and debarment proceedings before the Departments of Homeland Security, Labor, and Justice.
 In the last year, the firm has seen incredible growth and interest in litigation options for corporate clients, individuals, and specifically, EB-5 investors.